-Using the Arduino IDE (or others based on it) to program the STM32 is a great advantage from the point of view of convenience and usefulness, allowing us to use a simple and well-known environment.
+Using the Arduino IDE (or others based on it) to program the STM32 is a great advantage from the point of view of convenience and utility, allowing us to use a simple and well-known environment.

-We have at least three ways to program the STM32 with Arduino-based environments.
+We have, at least, three ways to program the STM32 with Arduino-based environments.

 - With a USB-TTL converter